 |– Requires little investment||– Without attention back and forth, cooperation bleeds to death|

 |– Increase brand awareness in your market.||– One-sided ‘love’ lurks in this relationship|

-Conclusion: A successful model is if the sum of your services delivers real value to customers and you as organisations want to work together.
+A successful model is if the sum of your services delivers real value to customers and you as organizations want to work together.

 2. The Vendor model

 Here the question is whether this is a partner or supplier relationship.
 Once services or products are purchased for resale, or if you deploy them toward customers, then it is partnering.
 This is the most traditional collaboration model in IT, with examples of huge brands such as HP, Microsoft, Citrix, IBM, Dell, and many others being legion.

 The success of this collaboration lies in the relevance of your services and products to your buying partners.
 Do they already have this in their portfolio, can they realise enough margin, and does it fit their customers’ needs?